What's new

 • Build outputs inside build/ directories — Yocto image manifests, license.manifest, and generated SBOMs are now scanned where real build systems put them, instead of being skipped with the build tree.

 • Recognized-but-unparsed formats warn — Gradle/NuGet/uv/Swift/ESP-IDF/ vcpkg/Maven/Conan manifests, OCI image indexes, device-tree overlays, and unpinned Python requirements now produce stable, actionable warnings instead of disappearing into the artifact list.
-All 178 warning codes are documented.
+Every warning code is documented (the page is generated from the catalog).

 • CycloneDX naming conventions (bom.json, .cdx.json, .cdx.xml) are recognized as existing-SBOM evidence alongside SPDX.